jeffThompson/CreativeProgramming2/Assignments/Week07_Tracking.md

   * A description of your project
   * A screenshot of it running
   * Link to video documentation
-* Upload a screenshot of your project to Canvas, and add a link to your repo as a comment
+* Upload a screenshot of your project to Canvas and add a link to your repo as a comment

 ### PROJECT TIMELINE
 * **Mar 11:** Project assigned, extracting information from images, kernel processing, basic color and blob detection